vsartor/ro/README.md

 Flags and options are validated, meaning invalid flags/options will cause Donna to log a fatal message.
-Each tool must specify which options and flags they expect to receive through Donna's `func ExpectFlag(string)` and `ExpectOption` and, following this specification, the tool's entry point must call Donna's `func ValidateLocal(string)`.
+Each tool must specify which options and flags they expect to receive through Donna's `func ExpectFlag(string)` and `func ExpectOption(string)` and, following this specification, the tool's entry point must call Donna's `func ValidateLocal(string)`.

 Presence of flags can be checked with Donna's `func HasFlag(string) bool` and options values can be checked with